What to expect:

-- Our new patient Sleep Surgery consultations are booked for 30mins to allow time for detailed history, and complete physical assessment
+Our new patient Sleep Surgery Consultations are booked for 30mins to allow time for us to cover:

-- Physical examination will involve Nasoendoscopy (a thin, fibre-optic camera inserted via your nose and over the back of your palate/tongue whilst being projected onto our screen); where your entire upper airway will be assessed seated, lying flat and on your side.
+Nasoendoscopy is a thin, fibre-optic camera inserted via your nose and over the back of your palate/tongue whilst being projected onto our screen.
+Your entire upper airway will be assessed in 3 positions - while you are seated, lying flat and on your side.
 Some manoeuvres will be performed to imitate sleep and obstruction.

-- We ask that you complete the questionnaires PRIOR to attending your appointment (and return via email, so we can view prior to Consultation):
+We ask that you complete these three questionnaires PRIOR to attending your appointment (and return via email, so we can view prior to Consultation):

 Please bring with you:

-Before your Consultation – consider you goals for treatment.
+Consider your goals for treatment.
 Include your partner in the discussion.

 Our new patient Sleep Surgery consultations for children are heavily reliant on the history from parents, and supplemented by examination findings.